 The authorisation refers to a limit of 10% of the share capital, or 24,645,834 shares.
-Given, as indicated above, that the company currently holds, directly or indirectly, a total of 14,953,500 shares, the new authorisation consequently foresees the possible acquisition of an additional 9,692,334 ordinary shares, or 3.933% of the share capital.
+Given, as indicated above, that the company currently directly holds a total of 14,953,500 shares, the new authorisation consequently foresees the possible acquisition by the Board of Directors of an additional 9,692,334 ordinary shares, or 3.933% of the share capital.

 3. Method of acquisition and price range

 Buy backs would be effected on regulated markets as per art.
 132 of Legislative Decree n.
 58 of 24 February 1998 and art.
 144 bis, para.
 1,B of Consob Regulation 11971/99 according to operating procedures established by the regulations for the organisation and management of the markets themselves, which, does not permit the direct combination of offers to buy with predetermined offers to sell.

 The corresponding minimum and maximum price of sale will therefore be determined at the same conditions that applied to previous authorisations agreed by the shareholders, i.e. at a unit price not less than the official market price on the day prior to any operation, less 20%, and not more than the official market price on the day prior to any operation, plus 10%.

 In terms of price and daily volumes, acquisition operations will in any case be conducted in line with the norms foreseen by the EU regulation 2273/2003, in particular:

 – the company will not buy shares at a price greater that the highest price of the last independent operation and the price of the highest current independent offer on the regulated market where the acquisition is made.